Wall paint needs to be changed occasionally. This repainting can be for maintenance purposes, touch-ups, or changing the colour altogether.

 To remove any hassle or the chance of mishaps, you would hire professionals to paint your walls.
 But sometimes, you may want to do the job yourself.

-If this is the case for you, you need to learn how to paint your walls properly.
+If this is the case for you, you must learn how to paint your walls properly.

-One of the most important things you cannot skip is preparation.
+One of the most important things you cannot skip is the painting preparation.

 Preparing the walls is just as important as painting the walls.
 A well-prepared wall will result in a good paint job for years to come.